How to Build A Campfire

 Where Build Your Campfire

 Metal Fire Ring: At most established campgrounds, each campsite will come with a metal fire ring.
-Not only is this the safest and most convenient place to build a campfire, but when it’s avaliable, it is also the only place you are allowed to build a fire.
+Not only is this the safest and most convenient place to build a campfire, but when it’s available it is also the only place you are allowed to build a fire.
 There are many different styles, some better than others, but all of them are vastly superior to self-built fire rings.

 Build your own fire ring: If fires are permitted in your area, there is no existing fire ring nearby, and you’re allowed to do so, you can make your own.